lostcarpark/conclar/README.md

 If you need to put ConClár in a subdirectory on your webserver, you'll need to carry out the following additional steps:

-1. Edit the `BASE_PATH` setting in your `config.json` file.
-To put in a directory called "guide", set `BASE_PATH` to "/guide/".
-2. Edit the `package.json` file and add a `homepage` setting as shown below.
+1. Edit the `package.json` file and add a `homepage` setting as shown below.
-3. Set appropriate settings for the webserver to find the `index.html` in the subdirectory.
+2. Set appropriate settings for the webserver to find the `index.html` in the subdirectory.
-4. Use `npm run build` to prepare the application to upload.
+3. Use `npm run build` to prepare the application to upload.

 The `package.json` file should start as follows: